 At the end of each fiscal year, WorkSafeNB determines its benefits liabilities for all accidents that have occurred to that date.
 These liabilities represent the actuarial present value of all future benefits and related administration costs.
-The benefits liability decreased 8.4%, from \$1.5 billion in 2019 to \$1.4 billion in 2020.
+The benefits liability decreased 4.1% from \$1.4 billion in 2020 to \$1.3 billion in 2021.

-The continued positive impact of legislative amendments and the successful implementation of related policies and processes resulted in reductions to liabilities related to hearing loss claims and future long-term disability claims.
+The continued positive impact of legislative amendments and successful implementation of related policies and processes resulted in reductions to liabilities related to hearing loss claims and future long-term disability claims.

-The reduction in the hearing loss liability is primarily related to fewer claims than expected in 2020 and a reduction in the expected number of claims to be filed in the future.
-In addition, a new fee schedule was negotiated with vendors in late 2020, further decreasing the expected future liability.
-The total reduction in liability for hearing loss claims in 2020 was \$81.9 million.
+The reduction in the hearing loss liability is primarily related to fewer claims than expected in 2021 and a reduction to the expected cost of current and future claims.
+In 2021, WorkSafeNB engaged its consulting actuary, LifeWorks, to conduct a study of its long latency occupational disease claim experience.
+Through this study, a decrease was made to the assumed cost per hearing loss claim, reflecting recent cost trends and pricing agreements in place in New Brunswick and other jurisdictions.
+The total reduction in liability for hearing loss claims in 2021 was \$31.6 million.